Popular 24 others are looking at this right now

 Cover later carrot sowings with fleece or fine netting, and remove all thinnings from the site to minimise carrot fly infestation.
-Carrots can be harvested from July to December depending on their sowing date, although roots are safer lifted and stored from October to avoid root damage by pests.
-Early varieties may be lifted when required from 9 weeks onwards, while maincrops can be harvested after 11 weeks from their sowing date.
+Early varieties may be lifted when required from 9 weeks onwards, while maincrops can be harvested from 12 weeks after their sowing date.
 Pull a single carrot first to assess the size of the roots.
 If the soil is dry, lifting carrots can be made easier by watering beforehand.
-Roots can be stored in a cool, dry place in boxes of barely moist sand or compost for up to 4 months.
+Roots can be stored in a cool, dry place for up to 4 months.

 Large items may incur a higher delivery charge - this will be displayed in your shopping basket.

 Please see our Delivery page for further details, and more information on different charges that may apply to certain destinations.

 For more information on how we send your plants please visit our Helpful Guide on plant sizes.

 For the chance to be featured, share your plant pictures with us